PlakshaMGH/Experiments/README.md

 ### No Augmentation

-No transforms were applied to input or ground truth images expect for resizing them to 384x384.
+No transforms were applied to input or ground truth images except for resizing them to 384x384.